-Storskog-Rago is a small national park, but the contrasts are huge.
+Storskog-Rago is a small but big national park, the contrasts are huge.
 You can experience peaceful woodland, naked rock faces, cliffs, huge boulders, waterfalls and deep canyons.

 Rago is beautiful but even more in the autumn.
 The nature is starting to prepare for the coming winter, and the colours on the vegetation shifts from green to thousands of nuances in red and yellow.
 The weather forecast for the Weekend shows no wind and no clouds and high probability to spot the Aurora Borealis/Norther light.
 In other words a high probabiity for an excellent weekend in the backcountry.